zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/Bullet Implementation.md

 Add two new variables to control how fast the bullet will travel, and how much damage it will inflict on the object it collides with (if configured to take damage).

-> These can be set to whatever values are appropriate.
+> [!note] These can be set to whatever values are appropriate.
-{style="info"}

 | Variable | Type    | Description                                                             |
 |----------|---------|-------------------------------------------------------------------------|